pypsa-meets-earth/pypsa-earth/doc/utilities/pypsa-earth-cli.md

 .../pypsa-earth % pixi run -e pypsa-earth-cli python scripts/non_workflow/pypsa_earth_cli.py
 ```

+Currently, the CLI is not supported with conda.

 Running the script with no arguments prints a welcome message and opens the
 interactive **main menu** as seen in the following image.